Query type in GraphQL with Spring Boot

 As I said in the previous post, to work with GraphQL, we need to define schema .graphqls files.
 By default, Spring Boot will scan all directories in the project’s classpath src/main/resources to read these schema files.

-I will create a folder called graphql in the src/main/resources folder and put the GraphQL schema files in this folder.
+I will create a folder called “graphql” in the src/main/resources folder and put the GraphQL schema files in this folder.

-To handle the above Query, we will create a new controller and define a method with the same name as the field name of this Query type, as follows:
+Next, we will create a new controller and define a method with the same name as the field name of the above Query type, as follows:

 Behind the sense, the @QueryMapping annotation is implemented using a generic annotation @SchemaMapping: